 The transition from contract outsourcing to contract automation and intelligence relies heavily on access to high-quality data and human insight.
-Consequently, top legal process automation providers are developing human-in-the-loop (HITL) technology.
+Consequently, top legal process automation providers are developing human-in-the-loop technology.
 As these providers process more contracts, their models gather new information to learn from.
 Importantly, professionals using the platform approve or reject the model’s suggestions, providing a continuous feedback loop essential to strengthening the model’s accuracy.

-Contract automation involves using digitization and natural language processing (NLP) to “read” contracts.
+Contract automation involves using digitization and natural language processing to “read” contracts.
 Currently, many solutions on the market rely on rule-based matching between texts.
 It’s a shallow technological solution, although it’s still helpful depending on an organization’s needs.
 Alerts to ambiguous or problematic language help firms mitigate risk and improve consistency across their routine contracts.

 Legal process automation features